manavmunjal/ReviewDashboard/README.md

 ### 2. **Service Integration**
 - **Feign Clients**: Utilizes Spring Cloud OpenFeign to communicate with external `Review` and `Company` microservices.
-- **Service Layer**: Abstracts external service calls, providing a clean interface for the controller.
+- **Service Layer**: Abstracts external service calls and provides a clean interface for the controller.

 ### 3. **Spring Boot Application**
 - **Rapid Development**: Built with Spring Boot for quick setup and deployment.